RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

-In the prompt assembly step, a simpler prompt template is utilized, as shown in \cref{fig: task 3 prompt template}.
+In the prompt assembly step, a prompt template is utilized, as shown in \cref{fig: task 3 prompt template}.
 The overall structure of the prompt template is similar to that of Tasks 1 and 2, divided into three parts: general instructions, few-shot examples, and task inputs.
-As the revision task is straightforward and does not require detailed caption objectives or specialized knowledge about the captioned element's attributes, the general instructions are kept concise, informing the LLM to revise an existing caption, specifying the coordinate system used, and indicating the provided examples.
+The general instructions are crafted to guide the LLM in revising existing captions, emphasizing variations in tone, phrasing, and length while maintaining the core meaning.
+These instructions also provide clarity on the coordinate system used and highlight the role of examples in facilitating the task.
 The five-shot examples in the prompt template are defined by several placeholders, filled by sampled examples from the previous step.
 The task inputs include a placeholder for the caption to be revised, leaving the revised result empty for the LLM to fill in.

 This method ensures that the final augmented captions are of high quality, diverse, and aligned with the intended use of the remote sensing data, thus facilitating the effective and insightful analysis.